gabmarinh/Projects/README.md

 Seasonality: Both groups ride more in summer, but Casual ridership drops near-zero in winter, while Members continue to ride (likely for necessary commuting).

 Summary Statistics Calculation
-R

 # Comparing members and casual users
 aggregate(all_trips_v2$ride_length ~ all_trips_v2$member_casual, FUN = mean)
 aggregate(all_trips_v2$ride_length ~ all_trips_v2$member_casual, FUN = median)
 aggregate(all_trips_v2$ride_length ~ all_trips_v2$member_casual, FUN = max)

-5. Share Phase (Visualizations)
+5. 📉 Share Phase (Visualizations)
-Note: In a live portfolio, these descriptions would be accompanied by the actual plots generated in R or Tableau.
+Note: The visualizations below were generated using ggplot2 in R.

 Visualization 1: Number of Rides by Day of Week
 The bar chart shows a clear crossover.
 Members dominate the weekdays, but Casual riders overtake them on weekends.
 This confirms the "Commuter vs. Tourist/Leisure" hypothesis.

 Visualization 2: Average Trip Duration
 Casual riders consistently have a higher average trip duration throughout the week.
 Even on Mondays, a casual rider keeps the bike longer than a member.

-R

 # R Code for Visualization
 all_trips_v2 %>%
   mutate(weekday = wday(started_at, label = TRUE)) %>%